netgen-layouts/layouts-docs/reference/configuration.rst

         # for development of Netgen Layouts themselves and is not useful in project context
         # and should be kept disabled
         debug: false

+        http_cache:
+            invalidation:
+                # Enables or disables automatic cache invalidation when publishing a layout
+                enabled: true

         # This configures the main pagelayout of your app which resolved layout templates
         # will extend and which will be used as a fallback if no layout is resolved